RancidDax/namazu.tools/top.md

 ## Monitors

 {: .everyone }
-> Players should pre-position in their lineup for monitors to quickly find their positions.
+> Players should pre-position in the cheatsheet lineup for monitors to quickly find their spots.

 After ~3 more auto-attacks, Omega will begin to cast **Oversampled Wave Cannon** and point a set of blue monitors either true east or true west.

-3 players will also be inflicted with **Oversampled Wave Cannon Loading**, putting the same east/west facing monitors on their person.
-Players must position themselves and align themselves such that **each monitor** is only hitting **2 people** at a time.
+3 random players will also be inflicted with **Oversampled Wave Cannon Loading**, putting the same east/west facing monitors on their person.
+Players must position and align themselves such that **each monitor** is only hitting **2 people** at a time.
 If hit by a monitor, a large AOE will explode on the player for high damage and they will be inflicted by **Twice-come Ruin**.

 Misaligning your monitor will result in players either: not being hit by monitor, or hit by 2+ monitors which will result in **doom** being inflicted, resulting in death.

+{: .note }
+> The monitor positions "lock-in" at the very end of the **Oversampled Wave Cannon** cast, allowing monitor players to greed GCDs.

-If solved correctly, Omega will cast Ion Efflux, it's enrage.
+If solved correctly, Omega will cast it's enrage: **Ion Efflux**.

 ## Phase 4: Blue Screen
-Coming Soon
+{: .damage }
+> Depending on team comp or damage needs, mDPS LB3 can be sent at the end of P3 or at the start of P4.
+Sending in P4 requires 2 mins to be used during **monitors**.

+This phase is fairly straight forward, with each player taking a protean and then stacking south of the boss.
+Just before the 2nd proteans, the party must step in to avoid **Wave Repeater**.
+Similiarly, after the 3rd stack the party must wait, and then step in to avoid another **Wave Repeater**.

+If two stacks appear on one side of the boss, the southmost stack adjusts to the other side, and the opposite sides mDPS flexes.

+Omega must be below 20% health before it's enrage is cast: **Blue Screen**.

 ## Phase 5: Dynamis M & F - (Run:Dynamis)
-Coming Soon
+This phase is very mechanically heavy, having 3 trios and lasting approximately 5 minutes.

+{: .everyone }
+> Each Run:Dynamis cast comes with a **HEAVY** raid-wide hit that should be appropriately mitigated by every class.

 ## Phase 6: Alpha Omega
 Coming Soon